-Also, now it’s winter, which doesn't bode well for my plants.
+Also, now it’s winter, which doesn't bode well for my houseplants.
 Between the cold weather and work, I've had a few plant casualties while I adjust to my new schedule.
 Thankfully I've found some tools to help.

 01 of 05

 I love the Planta App.
 It helps me keep track of all of my 70-plus plants.
 I have them categorized by room, which makes things a lot easier for me because I have six different golden pothos, two peace lilies, and a whole lot of other repeats.